jeremylynch83/drjeremylynch/master.md

 In preventing adverse consequences such as disability or death endovascular treatment is as effective as surgical clipping.
 It is the recommended treatment in ruptured aneurysms as studies have shown that endovascular treatment is safer.

 However, like any treatment, there is no absolute guarantee that an aneurysm treated with endovascular therapy will never recur necessitating additional procedures.
 In a large study retreatment was carried out in 4.9% of patients [1].
-Rebleeding was exceedingly rare, occuring in less than 1 in 200 patients.
+Rebleeding was exceedingly rare, occurring in less than 1 in 200 patients.
 It's worth noting that surgical clipping, much like endovascular treatment, isn't exempt from the possibility of requiring further intervention.
 For this reason endovascularly treated aneurysms are regularly monitored with follow-up scans to ensure that the treatment remains effective.
 If a further treatment is required this can normally be performed safely in a planned elective setting also with an endovascular procedure.

 Overall, endovascular therapy provides a highly effective and durable treatment.
 After embolisation of a brain aneurysm you would be more likely to die from another completely unrelated cause such as cancer of heart disease, than from recurrence of the aneurysm [3].